philipheimboeck/gps-hawk/README.md

 You can enable this mode in the settings.

 ##### Exporting with WiFi only
-In this mode all data will just be captured incremently without exporting them directly.
+In this mode all data will just be captured incrementally without exporting them directly.
 As soon as you'll have a WLAN connection it will automatically upload all captured data in junks.
 You can always upload all data manually in the export activity.

 ### Reserved Tracks